Bravo pH Monitoring in Houston, The Woodlands & Humble

 Bravo pH Monitoring in North Houston, Humble & The Woodlands

-Bravo pH monitoring is an advanced diagnostic test used to evaluate acid reflux (GERD) by measuring the pH levels in your esophagus over 48 hours.
-At DLDC, our gastroenterologists use this minimally invasive technology to accurately detect acid exposure and tailor personalized treatment plans for reflux-related symptoms such as heartburn, chest pain, or chronic cough.
+Bravo pH monitoring is a minimally invasive test that measures acid levels in the esophagus over 48 hours to evaluate gastroesophageal reflux (GERD).
+It helps detect abnormal acid exposure and guide personalized treatment for symptoms like heartburn, chest pain, or chronic cough.

-During the procedure, a small capsule is temporarily attached to the esophageal lining during an upper endoscopy.
-It wirelessly transmits pH data to a recorder worn on your body, allowing for normal daily activity without discomfort from nasal catheters.
-The capsule naturally detaches and passes through the digestive tract.
+At Digestive & Liver Disease Consultants, P.A.
+(DLDC), a small capsule is temporarily attached to the esophageal lining during an upper endoscopy.
+The capsule wirelessly transmits pH data to a recorder worn on your body, allowing normal daily activities without nasal catheters.
+The capsule eventually detaches and passes naturally through the digestive tract.

-DLDC offers precise Bravo pH monitoring services at our locations in Houston, The Woodlands, Humble, and Baytown via gimed.net.
-If you're experiencing unexplained reflux symptoms or not responding to medications, Bravo testing may be the key to an accurate diagnosis.
+DLDC provides Bravo pH monitoring at our Houston, The Woodlands, Humble, and Baytown clinics.
+If you have persistent reflux or are not responding to medications, this test can help ensure an accurate diagnosis.

 Diagnosis